sehoxjeong/asset-pricing/README.md

 This repository contains notes and codes on asset pricing.

+This repository is updated continuously.
 All errors are my own.

 ## Contents

 This repository is mainly divided into two parts: `notes` and `codes`.

 - `notes` include course notes on various topics in macroeconomic theory.
-- `codes` include programming codes that solve various macroeconomic models.
+- `codes` include programming codes that implements finance models and methods.

 ### Notes